 Crisis Response: Helping Children Cope with Terrorism

-The National Association of School Psychologists provides tips to helping children cope with terrorism.
+The National Association of School Psychologists provides tips to help children cope with terrorism.

 Crisis Response: Promoting Compassion and Acceptance in Crisis